uiceds/cee-492-project-2025-gasc/cee492_report.typ

 State Departments of Transportation (DOTs) are responsible for the inspection of in-service bridges.
 Included in those requirements is data for determining scour vulnerability.
 State DOTs collect cross-channel profiles at bridge sites on regular interval.
 They also evaluate channel conditions and consider bridge substructure geometry.
 Together with agencies like the United States Geological Survey (USGS), who collect data on stream flow and contraction geometry at bridge sites, engineers have the capability to evaluate scour vulnerability under different scenarios, including flood level events.

-Relating to this study, the U.S. Geological Survey (USGS) partnered with the Montana Department of Transportation (MDT) to acquire channel cross-section geometry upstream and downstream of designated highway bridges.
+Relating to this study, the USGS partnered with the Montana Department of Transportation (MDT) to acquire channel cross-section geometry upstream and downstream of designated highway bridges.
 To effectively distinguish between local pier scour and broader geomorphic processes, these data points span the full streambed width, including the abutments.
 Notably, contraction scour was ruled out as a contributing factor, as the bridge geometries did not induce significant flow contraction during spring runoff.
 The primary objective of this initiative was to detect scour and channel instability near bridge structures.
 Figure 2 provides example of what a bridge affected by scour can look like.

 #figure(
   image("figures/Scour1.png", width: 100%),